RantAI-dev/Book3-DSAR/content/docs/Part-VI/Chapter-36.md

 }
 {{< /prism >}}
 <p style="text-align: justify;">
-In this Rust implementation, the <code>SkipList</code> manages the insertion of elements in a probabilistic manner, ensuring that operations are efficient on average, with an expected time complexity of O(log⁡n)O(\\log n)O(logn).
+In this Rust implementation, the <code>SkipList</code> manages the insertion of elements in a probabilistic manner, ensuring that operations are efficient on average, with an expected time complexity of $O(\log⁡ n)$.
 </p>

 ### 36.3.2.
 Graph Algorithms: Karger’s Minimum Cut